What does the registration fee include?

-Your registration fee covers a supply of medication up to shipped directly to the camp.
-Insurance copays are billed separately.
-If you have a question about the registration fees, please contact us at email@example.com
+Your registration fee includes the specialty packaging and shipping of a 30 day supply of medication.
+Medication insurance copays and OTC billing are invoiced separately through PayPal.
+If you have any questions about the registration fees, please contact us at

 What happens if I register late?